fhmwg/current-tags/essential-overview.md

 ### Location (Names and GeoTags)

 An image can identify one location where the primary focus of the depicted scene is found.

 A location can have names such as a full name, identifier, sublocation, city, state, country, as well as GPS coordinates.
-Location names are required.
-Identifier and GPS coordinates are optional.
+At least one of the location name elements are required.
+Location dentifier and GPS coordinates are optional.

 IPTC allows storing more than one location in a single image's metadata.
 Because the meaning of multiple locations is not uniformly understood, we recommend against using multiple locations.

 Many other location properties exist in the IPTC standard.
-As with all metadata, implementations may chose to support those if they wish, but this recommendation only includes the full name, identifier, sublocation, city, state, country, and GPS coordinates and semantically equivalent properties.
+As with all metadata, implementations may chose to support those if they wish, but this recommendation only includes fields in the IPTC locationShownInImage property.
+Best practices recommend synching the location elements with the appropriate core XMP properties as well as IIM and EXIF properties.

 GPS coordinates always identify a single precise point, but real locations may cover a larger area or be imprecisely located.
-The location names can help convey whether the GPS coordinates are exact or an approximation.
+The location names can help convey the scope of the GPS coordinates.

 ### People (Names and Face Tags)

 An image may depict persons either visually in the image or by close association (i.e. my grandpa's house is associated with my grandpa even though grandpa is not visually in the photo).

 The image may have a list of person names associated with the image.

 A person in an image may be referenced by a face tag (coordinates within the image).
 Person face tags are encouraged, but optional.
 In addition to the face tag, the person name must be added to the list of persons in the image.